Stonewall Democrats Utah

-Utah Stonewall Democrats is a Salt Lake City-based lesbian, gay, bisexual and transgender (LGBT) political group affiliated with the Utah Democratic Party.
+Utah Stonewall Democrats is a Salt Lake City-based lesbian, gay, bisexual and transgender (LGBTQ) political group affiliated with the Utah Democratic Party.
 The word "Stonewall" in the group's name refers to the Stonewall riots of 1969, a pivotal event in the history of protecting equal rights for LGBT people.

 History

 The group was founded in 1990 by Utah LGBT activist David Nelson.
 The group was named Gay and Lesbian Utah Democrats from 1990 to 1997 and Utah Democratic Gay and Lesbian Caucus from 1997 to 2002.
 It has been named Utah Stonewall Democrats since 2002.

 Gay and Lesbian Utah Democrats

 The group combined the work of a political party caucus, a fund-raising political-action committee and a lobbying group.
 At its first state-party convention in 1990, the group was called "a new political powerhouse" by KUTV Television news reporters, and became one of the largest caucuses in the party.
 The group's executive director from 1990 to 1994 was Dale Sorenson.
 The group's executive committee chairman from 1990 to 1997 was Michael Aaron.
 The group served from 1996 to 1997 as a National Stonewall Democratic Federation affiliate.
 The group accomplished the adoption of several LGBT-friendly state and local laws, ordinances, rules and policies, and several party policies.
 The group stopped its fund-raising and lobbying work in 1997, but remained a caucus, and was renamed as the Utah Democratic Gay and Lesbian Caucus.